WordPress/theme-check/readme.txt

 = What's with the version numbers? =

-The version numer is the date of the revision of the [guidelines](http://codex.wordpress.org/Theme_Review) used to create it.
+The version number is the date of the revision of the [guidelines](http://codex.wordpress.org/Theme_Review) used to create it.

 = Why does it flag something as bad? =